|

 the model A tooling sent to the UK and the common model 23

-brass table lamp font is a direct descendent from the UK model
+brass table lamp font is a direct descendant from the UK model

 12 table lamp.